osburn/bwmon/README.md

 * https://bintray.com/ookla/download/download_file?file_path=ookla-speedtest-1.0.0-macosx.tgz

 Here are some CLI Speed test examples, ensure you can reach a server:
+* You'll want to run speedtest with "--servers" and select a different server that is closest to you.
+Ideally one that is hosted by your provider is best.
 ```
 speedtest --server-id=1782 --format=json | jq
 speedtest --server-id=1782 --progress=no -u auto-decimal-bits